MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Microsoft.Graph.Beta.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgBetaIdentityConditionalAccessNamedLocation](Get-MgBetaIdentityConditionalAccessNamedLocation.md)
-Retrieve the properties and relationships of an ipNamedLocation object.
+Retrieve the properties and relationships of a namedLocation object.

 ### [Get-MgBetaIdentityConditionalAccessNamedLocationCount](Get-MgBetaIdentityConditionalAccessNamedLocationCount.md)
 Get the number of the resource